lasscat/Swiss7/README.md

 ===============
 Swiss7, is a tool that uses mojangs api module, that has many useful tools.

+This repo has since been abonded and not maintained anmymore.
+I may change this in the future or may not, sorry everyone. :C

 # Features
 *Username to uuid.
 (Vice Versa)